hugescrub/cafe/README.md

 ### Summary

-Main page is provided with filtering existing menus by its type: Breakfast, Lunch, Dinner or Generic (available anytime). ***Only active menus show up.***
+Main page is provided with filtering existing menus by their type: Breakfast, Lunch, Dinner or Generic (available anytime). ***Only active menus show up.***

 You can inspect each menu and see the dishes inside, upon clicking button you will see a popup with the dishes, here you can click its name and see dish page with the picture, price and full description.